Maximize Your Workout Results With These 5 Exercises!

 Do 2-3 sets of 6-10 reps per direction per side.

-⁣This exercise strengthens the tibialis anterior muscle, and improves ankle mobility (particularly active ankle dorsiflexion).
+This exercise strengthens the tibialis anterior muscle, and improves ankle mobility (particularly active ankle dorsiflexion and inversion).

 Coaching Tips:

-• Pause for a count and contract the muscles on the front of your lower leg.
+• Pause for a count, and flex the muscles on the front of your lower legs.

 #4) Prone Bodyweight Serratus/Trap Towel Drags⁣⁣